purescript/documentation/Project-Ideas.md

 - An automatic way of sharing types between Haskell and PureScript safely
 - An embedded WebGL shader DSL
+- A tool for producing FFI bindings from an input file containing definitions (YAML perhaps? `.d.ts` files have been suggested before, but the types don't quite work out)

 ## Data Structures & Algorithms